whatsupcoders/Neumorphism/README.md

 Let's see how to create the input component in HarmonyOS.

-<h3> Step 1</h3>
-Import: the node component and you can refer that from library <a href ="https://github.com/applibgroup/Neumorphism/tree/main/entry/src/main/js/default/pages/node_modules/hmos-neumorphism/input"> here </a> as shown below.
+1. Import: the node component and you can refer that from library <a href ="https://github.com/applibgroup/Neumorphism/tree/main/entry/src/main/js/default/pages/node_modules/hmos-neumorphism/input"> here </a> as shown below.

 ```html
 <element name='neualert' src='../../../../../../input.hml'></element>
 ```
-<h3> Step 2</h3>
-<p> Now we need use the tag named "neualert" and define the parameters like icon and Text as shown below.
+2. Now we need use the tag named "neualert" and define the parameters like icon and Text as shown below.

 Usage:
 ```html
 <neuinput icon="common/icons/user.png" type="text" maxlength="20" placeholder="Input" width="300px" height="50px" border="50px" ></neuinput>
 ```
+Below are list of properties available.
+  * `width, height`
+  * `icon`
+  * `type`,`maxlength`
+  * `placeholder`

 That's it by doing this we will get the below Neumorphic input design.

 <img src="assets/input.PNG" width="" height="">